 - Eligibility Criteria:

-This program is applicable to those students who are available to start their academic studies in the UK by the start of the UK academic year in September/October 2020.
-The grant is open to a citizen of or have been granted refugee status by an eligible Commonwealth country, or be a British Protected Person.
+This scholarship program is applicable to those students who are available to start their academic studies in the UK by the start of the UK academic year in September/October 2020.
+The scholarship is open to a citizen of or have been granted refugee status by an eligible Commonwealth country, or be a British Protected Person.

 You Might Also Like these Programs